USS Charleston (PG-51): World War II

 Upon the entry of the United States into World War II, Charleston intensified the schedule of patrol and convoy escort duties necessary to protect this far-northern region, and except for four voyages to west coast ports for maintenance, she operated from Dutch Harbor or Kodiak, Alaska throughout the war.
 Along with her escort and patrol duties, she carried out such missions as landing reconnaissance parties, aiding stricken ships, and taking part in the operations at Attu Island, which was assaulted on 11 May 1943.
 Two days later, Charleston arrived to bring her firepower to support Army troops ashore, bombarding Chichagof Harbor, Alaska, and screening the transports lying off the island.
 During the attack of Japanese bombers on 22 May, she evaded aerial torpedoes by radical maneuvering, while splashing one enemy plane and helping to drive off the others.
 She provided call fire until the island was secured, and supported its occupation through convoy escort runs between Attu and Adak Islands.

+Charleston was anchored nearby a US Army barge at Tanaga Bay, Andreanof Islands, Aleutian Islands, US Territory of Alaska, when on the evening of 16 August 1944 her crew observed the crash of a US Army Air Force North American B-25D Mitchell bomber (serial number 41-29753) aircraft into the bay, about four miles west from the ship.
+A rescue party was immediately dispatched from the Charleston, a boat from the Army barge arriving first, but they were unable to find any of the B-25's crew members.
+All nine personnel aboard the aircraft were lost in the incident, and their remains have not been recovered.

 At the close of the war, Charleston prepared for Far Eastern duty, and on 25 November 1945 arrived at Hong Kong.
 She also visited Shanghai before returning to San Francisco, California on 4 March 1946.
 Here she was decommissioned on 10 May and transferred to the Massachusetts Maritime Academy on 25 March 1948.

 Charleston served as the training ship for the Massachusetts Maritime Academy from 1948 to 1959.
 In 1959, she was returned to the US Maritime Administration for final disposition.